semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 Developers primarily use Semgrep to scan for issues in their code.
 Issues detected by Semgrep are called **findings**.
 Semgrep performs static analysis and several other analyses to detect bugs, vulnerabilities in dependencies, and leaked secrets.

-### Encountering Semgrep scans and findings
+### How Semgrep affects your workflows

-Developers typically perform Semgrep scans in their IDE by installing an extension or CLI through the Semgrep CLI tool.
-You may also run Semgrep as part of your `pre-commit` hook.
+You can run Semgrep as part of your day-to-day coding workflow in the following environments:

+-  IDEs (VS Code and IntelliJ)
+-  CLI
+-  `pre-commit`

+Your AppSec team is likely to have guidelines about Semgrep scans in these environments.
+Depending on your org guidelines, you may perform scans in some or none of these environments.

 In the broader organizational context, Semgrep is typically integrated into your CI and automatically runs on every pull request or merge request you open.
 These scans are **diff-aware** and only affect the scope of your PR, which keeps the scan speed fast.
 Your security engineer may configure Semgrep to display certain **blocking** or **non-blocking** findings to you, which you can resolve or ignore.